derrickc1170/sep10-freedom-project/blog/entry02.md

 <h1>Topic:Cooking</h1>
 Topic I decide on was cooking because I really enjoy cooking food and want make something that can help people to be efficient on cooking.

-<a href="https://chefiq.com/blogs/blog/the-evolution-of-cooking-techniques-with-technology?srsltid=AfmBOorQKiX4FWKXYlliZ8-DcRKKTnU_rrNJmVpC0Y_h5Vfbskc3NW7N">Source 1</a><br>
+<a href="https://www.linkedin.com/pulse/non-engineers-ultimate-cooking-guide-software-aman-y-agarwal">Source 1</a><br>

 <a href="https://kansaslivingmagazine.com/articles/2020/03/25/amazing-ways-technology-can-make-cooking-more-enjoyable">Source 2</a><br>
 #### Context
-Cooking technology has brought a lot of benefits to society, ranging from home kitchens to commercial food production.
-Advances in cooking equipment, appliances, and techniques have had a deep impact on many aspects of our lives.
+I search up software and hardware technologies for cooking which I click a linke which we get Touchscreen Point of Sale Terminals as what people cooking for restaurants.This is important because they use this techologies to get order and pay for cash.
 #### Engineering Design Process

-I am currently in the researching stage of the engineering design process, where the main goal is have people nourish themselves through cooking food.
-Technology simplifies the work of cooking, and helps us in the creation of different dishes.
-For example, mixers simplify mixing in less time and energy expenditure.
+I am currently in the researching stage of the engineering design process, where the  goal is to research what porblem they have with cooking and how we can help that.
 ## Skills/Skill

-Some skills that I’ve learned from working on this blog are **Problem Solving Skill ** and **Communication**
+Some skills that I’ve learned from working on this blog are **Problem Solving Skill ** and **Creativity **

 #### Problem Solving Skill
-I used this skill to allow me to gather a plan which help solve our problem.It can efficiently save time for us if we are stuck.
+I applied this skill to try new ideas where we can solve this which if implemented, will save time and keep us on course, particularly when challenges arise.

-#### Communication
+#### Creativity
-I've also improved my communication skills.When I am in a project,I ask my partner what we are going to do.Then We put in file called plan which help us to finish the project efficiently.
+My creativity come out by providing examples and suggesting how I can apply them to my project, write-up, blog, and other content.

 ## Next steps